formula/formula/README.md

 # formula

-A formula parser and function library for browsers and Node.js.
+A formula language and function library for JavaScript.

 ## Install